YoofKhaneja/Analyzing-Risk-of-CHD-with-Discriminative-NN/README.md

 The data has many missing values which were imputed suitably based on data type.
 Also, the data underwent a thorough preprocessing before being fed into the network.

 ## Results
-The discriminative model built using a Siamese network outperforms the base vanilla NN considerably
+The discriminative model built using a Siamese network outperforms the base vanilla NN considerably.